tksilicon/dataengineering/README.md

 git clone https://github.com/tksilicon/dataengineering.git
 cd  dataengineering

 mvn install
 mvn spring-boot:run

-The above command will spurn the producer to send all repositories to proceess to the consumer.
-The processed files in json as expected is found under "src/main/resources/dataset"
+The above command will get the consumer ready to accept repository URLs to process.
+The processed files in json as expected is found under "src/main/resources/dataset" on local and in on the Linux environment and also AWS - /var/app/current/src/main/resources/dataset/

 Because this is heavy data processing, taking advantage of aws elastic beanstalk services, the application was deployed on beanstalk which has the capability to scale the application and create multiple instances and load balance them and share the workload.